SangyunLee1027/Code-for-Towards-Faithful-Explainable-Fact-Checking-via-Multi-Agent-Debate/README.md

 ## Citation

-If this work is helpful to you, please consider citing it as follows:
+If you find this work useful for your research or projects, please cite it using the following BibTeX entry:

 ```bibtex
 @misc{kim2024llmsproducefaithfulexplanations,